-Group Financial Measures FY19 & onwards:

-Group Net Profit After Tax and at least 1 key strategically relevant KPI target with a clear link to long term strategy.
-Allocation to NPAT target will remain the same at 60% in FY20.
+Group Financial Measures FY20: Group Net Profit After Tax and at least 1 key strategically relevant KPI target with a clear link to long term strategy.
+Allocation to NPAT target remained at 60% in FY20, in line with FY19.
 90% NPAT hurdle for any STI payment including strategic targets.